AnubhavGuha/PursuitEvasionGame/README.md

 Usage:

 1. Copy turtle_house package to your catkin_ws/src.
-2. Replace the home path of launch file to your own.
+2. Replace the home path of world file to your own.
 3. under catkin_ws directory do:
 	catkin_make
 	source devel/setup.bash